At a Glance

 ✨Showcase Your Problem-Solving Skills

 Be prepared to talk about challenges you've faced in previous roles and how you overcame them.
-Companies are looking for engineers who can think critically and develop effective solutions in a manufacturing environment.
+Companies want to see that you can think critically and develop effective processes and procedures.